Anthony of Brabant: Marriages and family

 Anthony married again at Brussels, on 16 July 1409, Elisabeth of Görlitz, duchess of Luxembourg (November 1390 - 8 August 1451), daughter of John, Duke of Görlitz.
 They had no children.
 (Note: Per Blockmans and Prevenier, "Neither of Elizabeth's marriages produced offspring.")

+He also had a daughter, Anna of Brabant (fl.
+1440-1462), who went on to marry Pedro de Peralta y Ezpeleta.
+Anna and Pedro had three children together: Pedro, also known as Pierres the Younger, who died without issue; Juana de Peralta, Countess of Santisteban de Lerín, who married Troilo Carrillo, Count of Agosta in Sicily, and had one son; and Isabel de Peralta, who married Juan IV Enríquez de Lacarra y Navarra, sixth lord of Ablitas.